rtCamp/docs.rtcamp.com/rtbiz/core/dev/entity/company/index.md

 ##### `rtbiz_print_metabox_js()`

-Overriden from `Rtbiz_Entity` parent class.
+Overridden from `Rtbiz_Entity` parent class.
 It is adding JS codes for email validations & other features.

 ##### `rtbiz_save_meta_values()`

-Overriden from `Rtbiz_Entity` parent class.
+Overridden from `Rtbiz_Entity` parent class.
 Here all the meta values will be saved for Company.

 ``` php
 @param $post_id int - WordPress Post ID